Ganesh-Vajrala/github-popular-repos-web/README.md

-In this project, let's build a **Github Popular Repos** by applying the concepts we have learned till now.
+In this project, let's build webpage to get a **Github Popular Repos**

 Check out this output : https://lokagitrepo.ccbp.tech/